Ambear-W/AI-LSTM_StoryGenerator/README.md

 The only changes you have to make here are the changes you made to your LSTM model, how long of a story you want it to print out, and the data file you want it to use.
 This file is what your computer saves after every test and it's a good idea to use the lowest loss for the writing portion.

 CODING RESOURSES:

-\nBrownlee, J., 2020.
+Brownlee, J., 2020.
 Text Generation With LSTM Recurrent Neural Networks In Python With Keras. [online] Machine Learning Mastery.
 Available at: https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/ [Accessed 11 December 2020].

 Campion, D., 2018.
 Text Generation Using Bidirectional LSTM And Doc2vec Models 1/3. [online] Medium.
 Available at: https://medium.com/@david.campion/text-generation-using-bidirectional-lstm-and-doc2vec-models-1-3-8979eb65cb3a [Accessed 11 December 2020].

 DATA RESOURCES:

 Alger Jr, H., 2006.
 Ragged Dick;, By Horatio Alger Jr.. [online] Gutenberg.org.
 Available at: <https://www.gutenberg.org/files/5348/5348-h/5348-h.htm> [Accessed 11 December 2020].

 Ballantyne, R., 2007.
 The Coral Island, By R.M.
 Ballantyne. [online] Gutenberg.org.
 Available at: <https://www.gutenberg.org/files/21721/21721-h/21721-h.htm> [Accessed 11 December 2020].